| Please click on the photos below to see

 familiar with it, as that knowledge may spark ideas for

 additional supplies to bring from home.
+Find a stick with

 unusual features, such as the shape or how it bends, twists,